JBAR Project Updates...

 Our clean-up partners and supporters are on board.
 Ideal would be to also collaborate with local artists, perhaps art students from neighboring MLK High School, or other community groups, who welcome the opportunity to participate in transforming this space.
 Stay tuned--will share more later!!!

-Sponsors are needed!!!!
+Sponsors needed!!!!
+PARTNERS ALWAYS DESIRED!!!

 Send Message